owncloud-archive/documentation/admin_manual/enterprise_external_storage/windows-network-drive_configuration.rst

 When you create a new WND share you need the login credentials for the share, the server address, the share name, and the folder you want to connect to.

-1. First enter the ownCloud mountpoint for your new WND share.
+1. First enter the ownCloud mount point for your new WND share.
 This must not be an existing folder.
 2. Then select your authentication method; See :doc:`enterprise_only_auth` for complete information on the five available authentication methods.